VideoBatch/VideoBatchStarter/VideoBatchStarter/README.md

 - All menu items have logging implemented for tracking usage
 - Dark theme implemented using AcrylicUI
 - Project files use JSON format for compatibility and ease of editing
+- Docking system implemented with support for:
+  - Panel docking to left, right, and bottom areas
+  - Floating windows
+  - Tabbed interface for panels in same dock area
+  - Synchronized menu state with panel visibility
+  - Close button functionality for all panels

 ## Development Status

 - Basic UI framework: ✅ Implemented
 - Menu structure: ✅ Implemented
 - Dark theme: ✅ Implemented
+- Docking system: ✅ Implemented
 - Core functionality: ❌ In progress

 ## Known Issues